A law firm's offices, stone facade and a street-level entrance

 The AI models run on a physical server in your office.
 Prompts go from your workstation to the server over your internal network.
 No internet connection is required for inference.
 No data packets leave your building.

-Hardware You Own
+A System You Own

 Air-Gap Capable